sveiae/website/index.md

 <!-- Hub Spot analytics -->
 {% include hubSpot.html %}

-Continous security validation, with the use of machine learning and threat intelligence, enables you to find an ideal configuration for your security devices and services.
+Test security against threat intelligence, attack signatures, and security misconfigurations.
+Our continuous security validation platform provides the newest test data, gathered from thousands of sources by the use of machine learning.
+This enables you to find an ideal configuration for your security architecture.
 {% capture notice-2 %}
 # Get security metrics that stick
 [![Get graded against industry peers](/assets/images/macbook_gradingDashboard.jpeg)](/assets/images/macbook_gradingDashboard.jpeg)